Term deposits for kids

 The interest rate

-This is the most important factor to look at, as it determines how much your child's savings will grow.
-Remember that it'll stay at that rate for the duration, even if the base rate comes up, so look for the highest rate for the term you want.
+This is probably the most important factor to look at, as it determines how much your child's savings will grow.
+Remember that it'll stay at that rate for the duration, and won’t benefit from RBA interest rate rises - nor will the rate decline.

 What's the minimum age requirement?